Xunnamius/conventional-changelog-projector/README.md

 This is a fork of and drop-in replacement for [conventional-changelog-conventionalcommits](https://www.npmjs.com/package/conventional-changelog-conventionalcommits).
-Along with various bug fixes (regex string mangling, sorting problems, etc), what follows are the major differences:
+Along with various bug fixes (regex mangling, sorting problems, etc), what follows are the major differences:

 ### Updated to use modern JS/TypeScript

-This rewrite uses a modern Babel-based build chain, is written in TypeScript, is fully typed, and supports modern debugging practices.
+This fork uses a modern Babel-based build chain, is written in TypeScript, is fully typed, and supports modern debugging practices.

-> This will be true in the next version 😅
+> This will be true in the next minor version 😅

 ### A few style tweaks